faraadi/nord-ui/site/src/assets/documents/introduction.md

 Nord UI is a free and open-source CSS UI Framework, based on Nord color palette.

-Using CSS features like Flexbox and Custom properties, Nord UI make it easy to build user interfaces for modern browsers. it's lightweight and has minimum impact on your bundle size.
+Using CSS features like Flexbox and Custom properties, Nord UI make it easy to build user interfaces for modern browsers. it's lightweight and has minimum impact on your bundle size, see [here](https://bundlephobia.com/result?p=nord-ui).

 ## Features

-- Built-in Dark Theme :waxing_crescent_moon:
+- Built-in Dark Theme :waxing_crescent_moon: with support for Light Theme ☀️
 - Lightweight and Modular
 - Built for Modern Browsers
 - Easy Customization
 - Javascript free

-since it's written entirely in css and no component depends on javascript it's easy to integrate it in any js application.
+Since it's written entirely in css and no component depends on javascript it's easy to integrate it in any js application.

 Whether you're building a SPA, an universal app or a static site, you just have to import Nord UI bundle and start making your app.